StrongResearch/cycling_utils/README.md

 Utilities for cycling jobs on ISC infra or making checkpointing more robust.

+## dependencies

+The `cycling_utils` package has the following dependencies.
+- `torch`
+- `torchvision`

+These are not installed with `cycling_utils` to allow the user freedom to install any version of torch and torchvision they require for their project.

 ## features

 Regardless of whether it's a hardware failure or you are cycling jobs on ISC infra, the ability to resume a machine learning job from a checkpoint in a robust way should be important for anyone.
 These utilities have several useful helpers for  safely resuming from a checkpoint, importantly: